Bolivar Medical Center

 Employed Practice in Mississippi College Town

-Delta Health Center (DHC) in Mound Bayou, MS is seeking to a second Family Practice physician to staff.
+Delta Health Center (DHC) in Mound Bayou, MS is seeking to a second Internal Medicine physician to staff.
 The Center provides Family Practice, Pediatric, OB/GYN and Dentistry services.
-Traditional practice with 1:3 call.
+Traditional practice with call of 1:3.
 The DHC in Mound Bayou is the first rural Community Health Center in the United States and recently broke ground on a new 26,000 square foot facility that will provide care to medically underserved families.
 Today, the health center serves over 12,850 patients who otherwise may not have access to health care.
 The H. Jack Geiger Medical Center will expand the health center?s capacity to see more families in need of affordable primary health care services, such as family medicine, internal medicine, pediatrics, dental care, and OB/GYN services.
 It will also offer diagnostic services such as radiology and a pharmacy.
 Competitive salary, benefits, sign on bonus and relocation.
 The DHC is only nine miles from Cleveland, a very quaint community that prides itself on its locally owned economy, deep musical heritage and home to Delta State University.

 About the Hospital